PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

        1. Managing pinned posts on the newsfeed
    1. A properly documented design system and style guide added to the Talawa-Docs repository
    1. Any existing non-functioning features in these areas will need to be resolved.
+   1. There are other ideas that will depend on this work.
+You must think of ways where all participants can add pages according to your design specification without interrupting the speed of development.
+Strategies for incremental versus monolithic change must be considered.
    1. Any others you can think of!
    1. _**Reference links**_: We realize that you may be new to the world of community management.
 These links should be used as a non-exhaustive guide.
       - [Talawa-Admin Ideas for 2023](https://www.youtube.com/watch?v=GbUFB5V_1uM)